-All the above short term loans are unsecured and repayable within one year.
-Interest rate applicable is in the range of 5.96% p.a. to 6.5% p.a for the loans outstanding as on 31 March 2020.
-(31 March 2019 interest applicable was in the range of 6.10% p.a. to 6.70% p.a)
+The above short term loan from citi bank was unsecured and repaid during the year.
+Interest rate applicable is in the range of 5.96% p.a. to 6.5% p.a for the loans outstanding.

-Interest rate applicable for the working capital loan is in the range of 8.05% p.a. to 8.40% p.a.
+Interest rate applicable for the current working capital loan is in the range of 7.05% p.a. to 7.25% p.a.